Pink-Moon/tpc-frontend-task/README.md

 2. Put your work in `tpc-frontend-task-static` module.
 3. Use NPM to manage 3rd party dependencies and to automate the process of creating output artifacts, if applicable.
 4. Create a `README.md` and describe how to run it
-5. Push your branch to the repo
+5. Create a pull request with your changes to this repository

 Evaluation criteria:
-* **aesthetics** - do a random sample of office mates say it's pleasing,
+* **Aesthetics** - do a random sample of office mates say it's pleasing,
 * **HTML5** - does it conform to the specs and chosen UI library best practices, is the markup used meaningful and necessary, can other human being understand and further work with it,
 * **CSS** - does it conform to the specs, are the rules meaningful and necessary, can other human being understand